THE DIDSBURY POPPY PROJECT

 Matthew loved playing in Didsbury Park from a very young age and throughout his life.
 In 2015 we donated a bench and planted a Sequoia Tree next to the children’s play area to remember him in happy times.

 Matthew and Dylan in 2009 making a snowman in Didsbury Park.

 Dylan at the Poppy Bridge 11th November 2017.

 Subsequent to our involvement, we received the following email from the Chairman of the Friends of Didsbury Park:

 “Just a quick email to say thank you once again for all your help in making the poppy bridge such an outstanding success and for giving us a landmark which will last for many years to come and which will give so much pleasure to all who see it.

 Chair Friends of Didsbury Park

 p.s.
 I have been totally overwhelmed by the amount of praise, appreciation and happiness we have been observing from people when they see the Poppy Bridge for the first time.
 Even some of the teachers today were just so buzzy.
 I cannot thank you enough.”

-Thank you so much Brian, this summarises exactly what TMLF was set up to achieve and we know that Matthew would be proud of his name being associated with this, a true community project.
+Thank you so much Brian, we know that Matthew would be proud of his name being associated with this, a true community project.